MicrosoftDocs/microsoft-365-community/Community/glossary.md

 ### [FIDO2](/azure/active-directory/authentication/howto-authentication-passwordless-security-key)

-Sign in to web-based applications with your Azure AD account using a FIDO2 security key.
+Sign in to web-based applications with your Microsoft Entra account using a FIDO2 security key.

 ### Field Customizer